qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Measuring Distance Between Objects_ <br/>
     - _The algorithm detects and analyzes low-risk and high-risk state by measuring the distance between the bounding box centers of objects._ <br/>
-    - _When measuring distance, measure the distance between all objects detected in the image by reflecting the features of the 'complete graph'._ <br/>
+    - _When measuring distance, measure the distance between all objects detected in the image by reflecting the characteristics of a complete graph._ <br/>

   - _Time Series Data Analysis_ <br/>
     - _This algorithm detects and analyzes time series data using a queue, and its contents are as follows :_ <br/>